peterzan/ILETP/supporting-docs/4-ILETP-law-positioning.md

 # ILETP™ & The Law: A Community-Led Path for AI Safety and Accountability

-As AI systems accelerate, policy conversations in the U.S. and abroad are wrestling with a key question: **should safety rules be shaped at the state level or federally?** Opinions differ, and laws will evolve — but legislation alone will never move as quickly as the technology it aims to govern.
+As AI systems accelerate, policy conversations in the U.S. and abroad are wrestling with a key question: **should safety rules be shaped at the state level or federally?** Opinions differ, and laws will evolve, but legislation alone will never move as quickly as the technology it aims to govern.
 This is where open source can play a meaningful role.

 **ILETP is not a replacement for regulation.** It is a **potential starting point** — a community-driven framework that could one day complement and connect with existing safety practices already emerging across the industry.
 If nurtured in the open, ILETP may help reduce fragmentation and provide a common technical foundation others can build on.

 This document isn’t a manifesto or a final blueprint.
 It’s a **seed**.
-A way to frame how ILETP could fit within the larger landscape of AI safety and governance — and an invitation for developers, researchers, and early adopters to help shape what comes next.
+A way to frame how ILETP could fit within the larger landscape of AI safety and governance, and an invitation for developers, researchers, and early adopters to help shape what comes next.

 ---